MIFisheriesScience/MIFisheriesScience.github.io/_pages/6001AssignmentGuide.md

 ### Assessors

 All six module instructors plus Dr. Favaro will grade your talk.
 The top and bottom marks will be eliminated, and the median grade of the remaining five assessments in each category will be used.
-The rubric will be as follows (and is adapted from the Canadian Conference For Fisheries Research judgment criteria for student talks):

 ### Audience